UniversalDependencies/docs/ud-feat-layers.md

   * <I>Kolumbusz</I> = Columbus (singular)
   * <I>Kolumbuszéi</I> = (possessions) of Columbus (plural possession)
   * <I>Kolumbuszéinál</I> = (at the possessions) of Columbus (adessive case)

+See also <a href="http://ling.auf.net/lingbuzz/002042/current.pdf">Éva Dékány (2014): The syntax of anaphoric possessives in Hungarian</a>:
+In anaphoric possessives the possessed noun, the head of the whole nominal phrase, is not pronounced, and its reference has to be recovered from the context.
+The possessor in Hungarian anaphoric possessives has to bear the _-é_ suffix.

+Since `Number[psee]=Plur` is extremely rare, this feature is not so important for distinguishing singular and plural possessions.
+However, the mere presence of `Number[psee]=Sing` informs that there is the _-é_ suffix and thus that there is an unpronounced possession.